csci104/site/homework/hw5/index.md

 This is the second part of your project.
 As mentioned in the context of HW3, it requires you to implement a Scrabble AI so that you can play against computer-controlled opponents.
 Your AI should always return a move that gives the maximum possible score.

-For this part of the project, you will work off of your HW3 submission in part 1.
+For this part of the project, you will use your solution to HW3 as your starting code base.

 ### Backtracking Algorithm